OutSystems/docs-odc/src/eap/configuration-management/external-databases/intro.md

 <div class="info" markdown="1">

-Developers can write to you external database if the database user in the connection you created has the write permissions.
+Developers can write to your external database if the database user in the connection you created has the write permissions.
 External database permissions take priority over permissions in ODC.
-For example, if you have a read permission on your external database and read-write permission in ODC, developers can only read data from your database.
+For example, developers can only read data from your database if you have read permission on your external database and read-write permission in ODC.

 </div>